Get Involved

 Specific initiatives

-The Prime Minister’s Prizes for Science award Australian scientists and innovators with prizes to recognise outstanding achievements in science and research-based innovation.
-Closing date: Thursday 9 February 2023 5:00pm AEDT There are five Science Prizes ranging between $50,000 and $250,000.
-The Prizes are awarded for outstanding achievements in: scientific research research-based innovation excellence in science […] An amount of up to $20,000 is available.
-See The Royal Society of Queensland’s Research Fund page for details.
-See the World Bee Day Australian website for a list of activities to showcase the honey bee and its role in contributing to ecosystem services.
-The National Waterbug Blitz is Australia’s first nationwide, citizen science, waterway monitoring event.
-In spring each year, Australians are encouraged to discover how healthy their local waterways and wetlands are, simply by exploring and identifying what waterbugs live in them.
-Many schools, farmers, local residents, catchment or Landcare and other community groups, are collecting information […] Students, teachers, Indigenous Rangers and community citizen scientists: jump on a boat or get muddy to make a difference & sign up for EarthWatch Mangrove Watch program Student Challenge High school students in Yr 10-12 in Queensland Government schools can apply for a one-week environmental scholarship, working as research assistant alongside scientists.
-Applications for the […] Scientists are inviting schools in Queensland to sign up to help search for Australia’s missing insects.
-Dr Andy Howe insect ecologist of the University of the Sunshine Coast is co-ordinating the Queensland arm of the “Insect Investigators” program led by the South Australian Museum.
-The program is seeking 50 schools across Queensland, Western Australia and […] Wildlife Queensland is offering a free will-making service for those who would like to sponsor the vital work that the group tackles.
-By partnering with Australia’s top-rated will-writing platform, Gathered Here, Wildlife Queensland is offering its supporters a free will-writing service that easily allows a donor to leave a gift in their will to help […] Western Sydney University and the University of New England have set up a Citizen Science Project called the Dead Tree Detective.
-The aim of the project is to collect observations of dead or dying trees around Australia.
-It sounds a bit grim, but knowing where and when trees have died will help us to work […] Interested to participate in a first of its’ kind exciting Australia wide Citizen Science project?
-Pesticide Detectives is an extensive project investigating the occurrence and concentrations of pesticides in Australian waterways.
-It is funded by the Department of Industry, Innovation and Business and undertaken by the Aquatic Environmental Stress Research Group (AQUEST) based at RMIT […] The Australian Citizen Science Project Finder has been designed to help people learn about citizen science projects and provide opportunities to volunteer or become otherwise involved.
+Geography Writing Competition This is your opportunity to write a short story set in Queensland using imagination, creativity and with a wide interpretation.
+Opening date: 21 April 2025 Closing Date: […] Check the websites of these earlier announcements for currency.
+Innovate to Grow program A self-paced and virtually delivered program designed to help small to medium sized businesses learn more about […] The Prime Minister’s Prizes for Science award Australian scientists and innovators with prizes to recognise outstanding achievements in science and research-based innovation.
+Closing date: Thursday 9 February 2023 5:00pm AEDT […] See the World Bee Day Australian website for a list of activities to showcase the honey bee and its role in contributing to ecosystem services.
+Related Images: The National Waterbug Blitz is Australia’s first nationwide, citizen science, waterway monitoring event.
+In spring each year, Australians are encouraged to discover how healthy their local waterways and wetlands are, […] Students, teachers, Indigenous Rangers and community citizen scientists: jump on a boat or get muddy to make a difference & sign up for EarthWatch Mangrove Watch program Student Challenge High […] Scientists are inviting schools in Queensland to sign up to help search for Australia’s missing insects.
+Dr Andy Howe insect ecologist of the University of the Sunshine Coast is co-ordinating […] Wildlife Queensland is offering a free will-making service for those who would like to sponsor the vital work that the group tackles.
+By partnering with Australia’s top-rated will-writing platform, Gathered […] Western Sydney University and the University of New England have set up a Citizen Science Project called the Dead Tree Detective.
+The aim of the project is to collect observations […] Interested to participate in a first of its’ kind exciting Australia wide Citizen Science project?
+Pesticide Detectives is an extensive project investigating the occurrence and concentrations of pesticides in Australian […]

 The Prime Minister’s Prizes for Science